HashtagStudios/followersApp/README.md

 followersApp
 ============

-This App, it's by Chris Lowe (C) 2012
+This App, it's by Hashtag Studios (C) 2012.
+It's an App for Twitter that allows you to easily manage and tweak your friends and followers.